captswag/material-color-picker/README.md

-# Material Color Picker Dialog
+# Android Material Color Picker Dialog
 A simple, minimalistic and beautiful dialog color picker for Android 4.1+ devices.
 This color picker is easy-to-use and easy-to-integrate in your application to let users of your app choose color in a simple way.

 Features